Toward More Generalized Malicious URL Detection Models

 For example, if a token appears 2 times in the malicious sample and 3 times in benign samples, the class distribution would be [2/5, 3/5].
-We calculate the class-level entropy for each of these tokens in the malicious class (table~\ref{tab:interpret_ratio}) and discovered that these highlighted tokens are indeed low-entropy ones to serve as the most critical and distinguishable among classes.
-They tend to occur in either malicious or benign class, but not both.
-Figure~\ref{fig:ratio} shows the class-level distribution of the tokens highlight by the IG method.
-It indeed shows that the tokens with very high or low distribution are chosen by the neural network models are important features.
+We calculated the class-level entropy for the highlighted tokens in the malicious class (Table~\ref{tab:interpret_ratio}) and, interestingly, found that these tokens exhibited low entropy, making them crucial and distinguishable features among the classes.
+Figure~\ref{fig:ratio} illustrates the class-level distribution of the tokens highlighted by the IG method, emphasizing the importance of tokens with extremely high or low distribution.